Why You Need Dental Cleanings

 What to Expect from Your Dental Exam

-During your dental exam, Dr. Skowronski or Dr. Katynski will look closely at your teeth and gums.
+During your dental exam, Dr. Skowronski will look closely at your teeth and gums.
 They will talk to you about any symptoms you might be experiencing.
 They may also ask you questions about your home hygiene routine and offer suggestions based on the health of your teeth and gums.
 Often, oral health problems can be treated with simple changes to your hygiene routine if they’re detected early enough.

 Benefits of Advanced Dental Technology